amesar/mlflow-fun/tools/mlflow_fun/metrics/README.md

 ## Overview

-Get the best run for an experiment by querying the run metrics.
+Get the best run for an experiment by querying its run metrics.

 Creates a dataframe or table of runs for an experiment with each row containing the run metadata, parameters and metrics.
 Data is obtained by calling the MLflow API.